The Hop Studio

 Unfortunately, I had to pour my bottle of Blonde away.
 A light, sherbety pale that I’ve enjoyed lots of in Cask in the past, the condition of this sample was just not up to scratch – flat, lifeless and murky.
 A shame, but it hasn’t dented my affection for Hop Studio.
 Let’s hope 2013 sees a couple more beers added to that core range.

 Hop Studio are based in Elvington, near York – and that surrounding area of York is proving to be a fertile breeding ground for new breweries.
 In the last year or so the likes of Treboom (Yorkshire Sparkle is worth seeking out if you’re a Pale Ale monster like me), Brass Castle, and Yorkshire Heart (who, interestingly, also have a Vineyard) have all popped up, muscling in on bars across York.
 If you want to keep up with the area, I can’t recommend enough the excellent work done by Gavin Aitcheson and the gang over at The York Press.
 If the last year is anything to go by, there will be lots more to come from one of Yorkshire’s ale hotspots.
 It’s not as if you need more reason to go drinking in York, is it?

 Posted on 01/01/2013, in Uncategorized and tagged Beer, Brass Castle Brewery, Breweries in York, Drinking in York, Real Ale reviews, The Hop Studio, Treboom Brewery, Yorkshire Ale, Yorkshire Heart Brewery.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Hop Studio.